Neon Tetra (Paracheirodon innesi) - Tank-Raised!

 * For the safety of our animals, we now ship live fish exclusively via UPS Next Day Air.
 If your order contains this item, you will only see UPS Next Day Air as a shipping option during checkout *

-- Additional notes: Relatively easy to care for as long as water parameters remain stable.
-They will accept fish flakes and pellets, as well as most small foods, including brine shrimp, daphnia, freeze-dried bloodworms, and tubifex.
+- Diet: Omnivorous.
+Will readily accept most fish flakes and pellets, as well as most small foods, including brine shrimp, daphnia, freeze-dried bloodworms, and tubifex.